 Mutant Mass is a weight gainer supplement that’s advertised as a massive calorie booster that actually tastes pretty great.
 Is that the truth, or just marketing noise?
 Read on to find out.

-As far as taste goes, Mutant Mass more or less lives up to the hype.
-I was pleasantly surprised by how good the smoothie tastes.
-It has a thick and rich texture that’s actually reminiscent of a vanilla shake.
+Mutant Mass more or less lives up to the hype.
+I was pleasantly surprised by how good the smoothies taste.
+It has a thick, rich texture that’s actually reminiscent of a vanilla shake.

-There’s not much of an aftertaste, and it doesn’t have that rancid taste that some soy based protein powder shakes do.
+There’s not much of an aftertaste, and it doesn’t have that rancid hint that some soy based protein powder shakes do.

 It’s quite sweet on its own, so it still tastes like a shake even when you just mix it with water.
 The nice thing about this powder is you can adjust the sweetness pretty easily, and it’s not overpowering.